devkayodehq/Whatsapp-clone-with-react-native/README.md

-# Whatsapp clone with react native
+# whatsApp clone with react native
- Whatsapp clone with react native
+ whatsApp clone with react native